wso2/docs-ei/en/micro-integrator/docs/setup/deployment/migrating-from-ei-6.x.x.md

 ### Migrating deployed Connectors

 - If the connector is added to EI 6.x via a composite application with connector exporter project, the same can be used in EI 7.1 seamlessly.
 Simply copy the CAR file in EI 6.x to the `<MI_HOME>/repository/deployment/server/carbonapps` folder.
 - If the connector is added to EI 6.x via the management console, pack them using connector exporter project and deploy via composite application in EI 7.1.
-For more information, see [Connector Exporter Project](../../develop/creating-artifacts/adding-connectors)
+For more information, read about the [Connector Exporter Project](../../develop/creating-artifacts/adding-connectors).

 ### Migrating custom components